Skip to Main Content

 What is research data?

-Before we understand what integrity might mean in this context, we must first ask: What Is Research Data?
+Before we understand what integrity might mean in this context, we must first ask: What is research data?
 Research data is the information, records, and files that are collected or used during the research process.
 Data may be numerical, descriptive, visual, raw, analysed, experimental, or observational.

 Some examples of research data include: